Yoga, tea, and nature connection for regeneration and resilience – a perfect way to start your day!

 Because of the complementary self-care benefits of yoga to permaculture and resilience, we are offering yoga located on The Conservation Foundation’s historic McDonald Farm.
 When the weather allows, we will experience yoga outside, surrounded by forest gardens and nature.
 We will move through vinyasa, pranayama, meditation, and craft an herbal tea with plants from the garden and farm.

 Class is family-friendly.
-Beginners are welcome.
+Children and beginners are welcome.

 Bring a yoga mat if you have one, and beach towel or cushion.